ray-project/ray/doc/source/raysgd/raysgd.rst

 The main features are:

   - Ease of use: Scale Pytorch's native ``DistributedDataParallel`` and TensorFlow's ``tf.distribute.MirroredStrategy`` without needing to monitor individual nodes.
-  - Composibility: RaySGD is built on top of the Ray Actor API, enabling seamless integration with existing Ray applications.
+  - Composibility: RaySGD is built on top of the Ray Actor API, enabling seamless integration with existing Ray applications such as RLlib, Tune, and Ray.Serve.
   - Scale up and down: Start on single CPU.
 Scale up to multi-node multi-gpu by changing 2 lines of code.